anaghchattopadhyay/anaghchattopadhyay.github.io/index.md

   - "download(1).jpg" : "Indian Statistical Institute, Kolkata, India"
 ---

-I am a second year Ph.D. candidate in the Department of Biostatistics, Johns Hopkins Bloomberg School of Public Health.
+I am a third year Ph.D. candidate in the Department of Biostatistics, Johns Hopkins Bloomberg School of Public Health.
 My primary research interests are Causal Inference, Statistical Genetics and Machine Learning.
 I am also interested in the intersection of Health and Linguistics.
 Click [About Me](/about) for more details.

  Reach me at achatto4 [at] jh [dot] edu, or check [Contact](/contact) for further information.